jjsantosbruna/FL-PA_AAPs_AlboranSea_2026/README.md

 Scripts

-Scripts of each Figure and Table S5 are available as R script (.R) with comments of the steps done.
+Scripts of each figure and Table S5 are available as R script (.R) with comments of the steps done.